wethod/learning-center-source/content/pipeline/index.md

 ### Edit an activity

-You can easily edit the visibile information of an activity straight from the list.
+You can easily edit the visible information of an activity straight from the list.
 Just hover over the row you want to update, and click on the desired field.
 You can save the changes by clicking outside the field.

-To edit all the informations not visible at first sight, you can click on the activity details button.
+To edit all the information not visible at first sight, you can click on the activity details button.

 From the sidebar, you can edit all the details at once, just remember to click the Save button when you're done!